 Good art gets you to say things you really didn’t think you would.

 Quixotic idealists believe there is a huge role for arts and idealism in an increasingly metamaterial funny world.
 The arts matter because they work beyond and outside everyday routine categories.
+The whole look of punk aims to disrupt the social play of obsessively conformist people.

 Painting is easy when you don't know how, but very difficult when you do.